SainsburyWellcomeCentre/aeon_docs/src/reference/hardware/nest.md

 :alt: step12
 :class: img-hardware-steps
 :figclass: caption-hardware-steps
 12\.
-Connect the 3D printed water holder bottle to the support.
+Connect the 3D printed water bottle holder to the support.
 :::
 :::{figure} ../../images/nest-step13.svg
 :alt: step13
 :class: img-hardware-steps
 :figclass: caption-hardware-steps
 13\.
-Bolt the water bottle on the side of the nest using angle brackets.
+Bolt the water bottle holder on the side of the nest using angle brackets.
 Adjust its inclination to fit the spout into the side wall opening.
 :::
 ::::